Article 50 Transparency Looks Easy. The Engineering May Not Be.

 Article 50 splits responsibility along the same provider/deployer line as the rest of the Act, and the split confuses teams.

 Providers of generative systems must mark the outputs (50(2)).
-The obligation sits with the entity placing the system on the market — even when their customers are the ones publishing the content.
+The obligation sits with the entity placing the system on the market, even when their customers are the ones publishing the content.

 Deployers publishing deepfakes must disclose that the content is AI-generated (50(4)).
-The obligation sits with the entity making the publication decision — even where the original provider already marked the file.
+The obligation sits with the entity making the publication decision, even where the original provider already marked the file.

 Both can apply to the same image.
 Picture this.
 Your marketing team uses a third-party image generator for a campaign asset.
 The image arrives marked by the provider (50(2) satisfied on their side).
 When your team posts the image on your company website, the deployer disclosure obligation kicks in (50(4)).
 The mark is for machines.
 The visible disclosure is for the audience.
 Both have to be there.
 This is the same provider/deployer distinction that catches teams under the provider trap, in a different domain.

-The deepfake test isn’t “did we use AI” — it’s whether the content “appreciably resembles existing persons, objects, places, entities or events and would falsely appear to a person to be authentic or truthful.”
+The deepfake test isn’t “did we use AI”.
+It’s whether the content “appreciably resembles existing persons, objects, places, entities or events and would falsely appear to a person to be authentic or truthful.”
 A stylised illustration isn’t a deepfake.
 A photorealistic image of a real product, location, or person is.
 The closer the output is to documentary realism, the firmer the disclosure obligation.
 The artistic-and-satirical carve-out limits the obligation to disclosing the existence of the generated content “in an appropriate manner that does not hamper the display or enjoyment of the work.”
 It doesn’t eliminate it.

 Emotion recognition and biometric categorisation